Florida International University: Campus

 Florida International's 344-acre (139 ha) campus is in the University Park neighborhood in the census-designated place of Westchester in an unincorporated area of western Miami-Dade County, Florida.
 The Modesto A. Maidique Campus ("MMC")—formerly called University Park but renamed in 2009—encompasses 344 acres.
 The MMC houses almost all the university's colleges and schools as well as all the administrative offices and main university facilities.
 MMC is also home to the Ronald Reagan Presidential House, the home of FIU's president; the Wertheim Performing Arts Center; the Frost Art Museum; the International Hurricane Research Center; and the university's athletic facilities, such as FIU Stadium, FIU Arena, and the FIU Baseball Stadium.

-The postal address of the Modesto Maidique campus is in Miami and the ZIP code is 33199, but the campus is physically in the Westchester census-designated place as of the 2020 U.S. census.
+The postal address of the Modesto Maidique campus has a "postal city" of Miami, and the ZIP code is 33199, but the campus is physically in the Westchester census-designated place as of the 2020 U.S. census.
 In the 1990 U.S. census it was in the Olympia Heights CDP.
 In the 2000 U.S. census and the 2010 U.S. census the campus was in the University Park CDP.

 The campus site was originally used for a general aviation airport, Tamiami Airport (not to be confused with Kendall-Tamiami Airport), which operated from the 1940s until 1967, when it relocated.
 The airport had three runways and was used for pilot training, among other purposes.
 The original campus was named the Tamiami Campus, after the nearby Tamiami Trail highway and the former airport, until being designated the University Park Campus in 1987.

 Until the early 1990s, the runways, parking ramp, and other features of Tamiami Airport were still visible on campus and clearly discernible in aerial photos.
 Construction removed all these features, and only the University Tower remains as a memory of the university's past.
 University Park is a heavily vegetated campus, with many lakes, a 15-acre nature preserve, and a palm arboretum, with over 90 buildings.
 As of 2009, construction at University Park includes the Nursing and Health Sciences Building, the School of International and Public Affairs Building, and a fifth parking garage.

 On June 12, 2009, FIU's board of trustees voted unanimously to rename the University Park campus the Modesto Maidique Campus; the university had considered naming the law school in his honor but decided not to because that would preclude a future charitable donation to name the school.
 The change created a large backlash from the FIU community, as many felt it unfitting to name the campus after him.
 There was a campaign by FIU students and alumni to revert the change and keep the name University Park.
 A Facebook group, "No to Maidique's Campus", with over 2,000 supporters, made national news in newspapers, on TV, and in collegiate magazines.